-Raxone®.
-We also have an approved product, Raxone® for the treatment of Leber's hereditary optic neuropathy ("LHON") a rare, severe hereditary eye disease affecting primarily men in their 20s and 30s and leading to central vision loss in both eyes.
-We outlicensed our rights in Raxone®, including relating to development, commercialization and distribution, to Chiesi Group in August 2019.
-We also agreed with Chiesi Group on a transitory regime pursuant to which we continue to sell Raxone® in France.
+Raxone[®].
+We also have an approved product, Raxone[®] for the treatment of Leber's hereditary optic neuropathy ("LHON") a rare, severe hereditary eye disease affecting primarily men in their 20s and 30s and leading to central vision loss in both eyes.
+We outlicensed our rights in Raxone[®], including relating to development, commercialization and distribution, to Chiesi Group in August 2019.